TRACE Prize for Investigative Reporting – Uncovering Commercial Bribery

 Diana Henriques, TRACE Prize for Investigative Reporting judge.

-The TRACE Prize for Investigative Journalism recognizes reporting that uncovers business bribery with the goal of increasing commercial transparency.
+The TRACE Prize for Investigative Reporting recognizes journalism that uncovers business bribery with the goal of increasing commercial transparency.

-Nominees may be print, broadcast or online reporters from any country who have investigated bribery schemes, business activities that create serious conflicts of interest or similar misconduct.
-Entries must have appeared in print or online during the 2017 calendar year to be eligible for consideration.
+Nominees may be print, broadcast or online reporters from any country who have investigated commercial bribery schemes, business activities that create serious conflicts of interest or similar misconduct.
+Entries must have appeared in print or online during 2017.
 Multiple entries per author are permitted, as are team entries produced by groups of journalists.

 A panel of independent judges will review the submissions and select up to two winning entries.
 Each winning entry will receive a cash prize of $10,000 USD and the reporter will be invited to an award ceremony hosted by TRACE.
 The judges may also name up to two honorable mentions, who will each receive $1,000 USD.